Skip to main content

 • An understanding of how information is used in our culture, both in print and electronic media

-Writing and Editing Certificate at UND
+Writing, Editing and Publishing Certificate at UND

 • Take classes that highlight active, collaborative learning